tom91136/Akatsuki/README.md

 More types will be added, submit an issue or pull request if you feel something is missing from the list.

+NOTE: Most ETS changes are still experimental and left uncommitted, I will merge them when they are complete.

 ##Annotated types
 Types annotated with `@Retained` will also be saved and restored **but not instantiated**.
 What this means is that you would have to do something like this: